tsutterley/pyTMD/doc/source/getting_started/Overview.rst

 NASA Postdoctoral Program (NPP) Fellowship.
 ``pyTMD`` provides data access utilities for ascii, netCDF4, HDF5, and geotiff formats.
-``pyTMD`` also provides some very high-level plotting programs through the use of `Jupyter Notebooks <../user_guide/Examples.html>`_.
+High-level plotting programs are also provided through the use of `Jupyter Notebooks <../user_guide/Examples.html>`_.

-The program provides the interface between spatial and temporal coordinates and the output ocean, load, solid Earth and pole tide variables as shown in the flowcharts below:
+This software provides an interface between spatial and temporal coordinates and the output ocean, load, solid Earth and pole tide variables as shown in the flowcharts below:

 .. graphviz::